Healthy, filling and loaded with vegetables, this Whole-Wheat Pasta with Creamy Textured Soy Sauce will please vegetarians and meat-eaters alike.

-- Re-hidrate the textured soy by adding a qrt of boiling-hot water to it.
+- Re-hydrate the textured soy by adding boiling-hot water to it.
 Let it rest for 15 minutes.
+Set aside

 - Boil the pasta al dente with a teaspoon of salt added to the water.
 Follow the instructions in the package.

 - In a saucepan heat the oil over low heat.
-Add the onion and cook and stir until the onions become transparent.
+Add the onion and cook and stir until the onions become translucent.